-More men die of lung cancer than any other cancer.
-For women, it's the second largest killer, after breast cancer.
-It usually occurs between the ages of 65 and 75.
+More men and women die of lung cancer than any other cancer.
+New cases of lung cancer occur most often between the ages of 70 and 79.

+The two major types of lung cancer are non-small cell lung cancer (the most common type of lung cancer) and small cell lung cancer.
 Each type grows at a different rate and responds differently to treatment.
-Except for adenocarcinoma, most lung cancers are related to smoking.
 Cancer that has spread from other parts of the body to the lungs is also common.

 Causes and risk factors

 Smoking is responsible for more than 80% of lung cancers.
 It is estimated that smokers are at 10 to 30 times as high a risk for lung cancer as the general population.
 Cigar smoking and pipe smoking are almost as likely to cause lung cancer as cigarette smoking is.
 Even secondhand smoke, the kind inhaled from nearby smokers, can cause lung cancer.

 Living in an environment with high air pollution or working with radioactive minerals or asbestos can also increase the risk of cancer.
 These risk factors produce certain changes in the DNA of lung cells, causing the cells to grow abnormally and form cancers.

 The first and most common symptom of lung cancer is a cough.

 - problems breathing such as wheezing and shortness of breath

 - pneumonia (symptoms include cough, fever, chest pain, and shortness of breath)

 - loss of appetite, weakness, and weight loss